sapandesai1/Learning-Git-GitHub/README.md

-changes in readme file under left1 branch
+merge master and left1 for readme file